 A few minutes later, we found ourselves stumbling headlong into the pitch black country lanes towards Worton.
 We had no idea of the circus that was in store for us.
 When we arrived, the ramshackle pub looked closed but a little jiggle of door revealed a dimly lit and smoke filled old pub.
 Neil, the publican, is infamous in the Dales.
 He took over the pub when his father died years past.
 He is a part time farmer and full time renegade.
 The Victoria Arms stands in defiance to all modern pub trends and, for that matter, health codes.
 “I wear me wellies in the pub,” drunkenly sweeping his arms towards his footwear in a flourish “because of all the dog shite in the pub.”
 The rest of that night was a blur of pouring our own drinks and parlour tricks (which included getting wet from a suspect liquid ejected out of a stuffed fox’s hindquarters).
 It was one of the best times I’ve ever spent in a pub.

 Back in 2021, I waited for the sun to set.
 Truth be told, I was reluctant to go back to the Victoria.
-I had too much fun the first time and I worried that another visit would mar the pub’s fabled reputation I built up in my mind.
+I had too much fun the first time and I worried that another visit would marr the pub’s fabled reputation I built up in my mind.
 After an enchanting dusk walk through the picture perfect sheep fields of Wensleydale, I arrived at a now dark Victoria Arms.

 Monday night.
-Chances were slim this sleepy little pub was open.
+Chances were slim that this sleepy little pub was open.
 I heard music but barely saw any light.
 The door was locked so I gave it a knock.
 Moments later, a visibly less drunk Neil opened the door.
 “Can I get beer?”
 “Yes, come in.”

 The first thing I noticed was a missing settle.
 A settle is an old English style of high backed wooden bench often found in older pubs.
 On my last visit I was enamored with the settle because of a mouse carved out of the arm rest.
 Not just any mouse, a genuine Mouseman of Kilburn mouse.
 These wooden mice can be found in the odd corners of North Yorkshire, the remnant of a whimsical long dead local artist.
-Neil explained that he sold the settle to the coal man to whom he owed money for said coal.
+Neil explained that he sold the settle to the coal man who he owed money for said coal.

 The second thing I noticed in the Victoria was a stack of porn DVDs sitting on a stool.